RouninMedia/Universal-Ajax/README.md

-# getRemoteResponse for Ashiva
+# requestRemoteResponse for Ashiva

 A concise wrapper for XMLHttpRequest designed to be deployed everywhere.

-The function `getRemoteResponse` requires 2 parameters:
+The function `requestRemoteResponse` requires 2 parameters:

 * remoteURL
 * callback